 Olivia Gawthrop is the widow (Olivia re-married two years ago) of Graham Gawthrop, who served in the Royal Navy as Acting Sub Lt.
 They met and married in the Philippines (Olivia’s place of birth) and have two children who are both now young adults.
 When Olivia’s son was struggling to cope during the coronavirus crisis, she turned to the support of the OABF and the power of gardening to get them through.

 The coronavirus pandemic and subsequent periods of lockdown created an extraordinary set of circumstances that left many people trying to cope with issues surrounding isolation, depression and mental health.

 During lockdown, Olivia’s youngest son Simon, who has disabilities, was becoming increasingly unsettled and depressed as he was unable to go out and access the vital social support of close family and friends.

 To keep Simon occupied, and provide a focus, Olivia decided to apply for an allotment.
 Although in high demand, she was delighted to succeed in her application, and they were allocated an overgrown and untamed plot with an old rotting shed.
 Whilst they were able to provide the love and care the allotment would need to bring it back to life, the old shed could not be rescued in the same way and would need replacing to make the area safe.

-Olivia contacted her Case Manager, Leona Goulbourne, at the OA to ask for help.
-Working in partnership with The Seafarers Charity, the OA were able to help Olivia purchase a new shed.
+Olivia contacted her Case Manager, Leona Goulbourne, at the OABF to ask for help.
+Working in partnership with The Seafarers Charity, the OABF were able to help Olivia purchase a new shed.